How to Find Senior Activities Near Me

 Museums offer a change of scenery and a chance to learn about art, history, or science.
 Many host evening events like gallery walks with wine and cheese.
 Art communities hold summer fairs, holiday light shows, and New Year's galas that connect local artists and enthusiasts.
 Walking through exhibits isn't strenuous, but it gets you moving and can become a regular outing with friends or family.

-Staying active—both physically and socially—matters as you age.
-Exercise helps prevent disease and keeps your body strong.
-Social connection protects your mental health, reduces depression, and can help you live longer.
-You don't need to pick activities specifically labeled for seniors.
-A gym, community center, park, beach, or museum all offer the same benefits.
-Start by visiting one place and see if it feels right.
-Try a class or attend an event.
-Most people find something they enjoy once they start looking.
+Both kinds of activity, moving your body and staying connected to people, count for more with each passing year.
+Exercise helps hold disease at bay and keeps your body strong, while social connection protects your mental health, eases depression, and can genuinely add years to your life.
+You don't need activities specifically labeled for seniors, either.
+A gym, community center, park, beach, or museum all deliver the same benefits.
+Start by visiting one place and seeing if it feels right, try a class or attend an event, and like most people, you'll probably find something you enjoy once you start looking.

 Senior events by city